Graduate Student FAQ

 Toggle ItemCan I still apply for your program if I have had no previous linguistics experience?

 Yes, we welcome all majors to apply for both of our programs.
-If you have not had any previous experience with linguistics then we will have you take a pre-requisite course, that gives a brief overview and introduction to linguistics, the summer semester before you start the program and you will have to fulfill the language requirement during your program.
+If you have not had any previous experience with linguistics, then we will have you take a prerequisite course that gives a brief overview and introduction to linguistics the summer semester before you start the program.
+You will have to fulfill the language requirement during your program.

 Toggle ItemDo I have to take the prerequisite course?

 You only have to take the course if you have not had sufficient experience with linguistics.
-For example: some of our students are linguistics majors, TESOL majors, TESOL minors, or linguistics minors.
+For example, some of our students are linguistics majors, linguistics minors, TESOL majors, or TESOL minors.
 These students do not have to take the prerequisite because they have had linguistics courses before.
-In order to see if a student is exempt from the prerequisite or not, contact Dr. Troy Cox (for TESOL applicants) and Dr. Earl Brown (for Ling applicants).
-They are the graduate area coordinators.
-TESOL MA – Dr. Troy Cox, email@example.com, 801-422-5755 Linguistics MA – Dr. Earl Brown, firstname.lastname@example.org, 801-422-3970
+To verify if a student is exempt from the prerequisite, contact Dr. Troy Cox (for TESOL applicants) and Dr. Earl Brown (for linguistics applicants); they are the graduate area coordinators.
+TESOL MA—Dr. Troy Cox, firstname.lastname@example.org, 801-422-5755; Linguistics MA—Dr. Earl Brown, email@example.com, 801-422-3970

 Toggle ItemWhat if my schedule does not permit me to come in and take the summer prerequisite course?

 You must be available to take that course in the summer.
 Talk to Mary Beth Wald and the graduate coordinators.

 Toggle ItemHow many credits do I have to take to be a full-time graduate student?